Teen Addiction Treatment: First Steps for Parents

 - Be extremely persuasive.
 Point out the legal ramifications of drug possession and consumption.
 Detail the school-related punishments that could impact the teen’s life.
 Outline the loss of privileges and other negative consequences that will result if the teen refuses to enter treatment.
-(Do not stage an intervention.
-Those have not been shown to work with teens, and they may do more harm than good.)

 - Get your teen properly assessed.
 A doctor or other medical professional can ask your teen numerous questions to determine problematic behaviors, conduct blood or urine tests to detect signs of drug or alcohol use, and screen him or her for HIV.
 It is also important to identify other health conditions (chronic physical pain, ADHD, mental health issues, etc.) which may be related to the teen’s substance abuse.